trueos/trueos-docs/trueos-handbook/introducing.rst

 the desired ISO and click :guilabel:`Open`.
 The name of the ISO will now appear in the :guilabel:`Storage Tree` section.

-|trueos| is now ready to be installed into the virtual machine.
+|trueos| is now ready to be installed into the virtual machine as a
+guest OS.
 Highlight the virtual machine and click on the green :guilabel:`Start` icon.
-A window opens, indicating the virtual machine is starting.
+A new window opens, indicating the virtual machine is starting.
 If a DVD is inserted, it should audibly spin and the machine will start to boot into the installation program.
 If it does not or if using an ISO stored on the hard disk, press :kbd:`F12` to select the boot device when the message to do so appears, then press :kbd:`c` to boot from CD-ROM.
-Proceed through the installation as described in the :ref:`Install` section.
+Proceed through the installation as
+     described in the :ref:`Install` section.

-.. note:: If the installer GUI doesn't appear to load after configuring your virtual machine, you may need to enable **EFI** in Virtualbox by navigating :menuselection:`Settings --> System --> Motherboard` and checking :guilabel:`Enable EFI (special OSes only)`.
+.. note:: If the installer GUI doesn't appear to load after configuring the virtual machine, **EFI** may need to be enabled in Virtualbox by navigating :menuselection:`Settings --> System --> Motherboard` and checking :guilabel:`Enable EFI (special OSes only)`.